What are the best carbon plate running shoes in 2026? Here are 10 top picks for chasing your next PB

 Carbon-plate running shoes have become increasingly popular when it comes to choosing the best running shoes for race-day and fast efforts.
-They’ve proven their worth in slashing run times and encouraging a more energy-efficient stride, while their propulsion is often off the charts.
+They help slash run times and encourage a more energy-efficient stride, while their propulsion is often off the charts.

 If you’re unsure, scroll to the bottom for some sage buying advice.
 Otherwise, read on for our expert roundup of the best carbon-plate running shoes available right now…